 - mobile-friendly – this mostly involves the 360° viewer and how it is implemented on a website.
 A mobile-friendly spin scales automatically to the web browser window size, it enables touch gestures – rotate, zoom, move.
 It doesn’t require control buttons for zoom.
 It should also support SEO speed features described above.

-- web browser compatibility – nowadays things are much easier with more browser getting the same features.
-Still, to take out the best our of each browser you need a viewer which can get the best out of each.
+- web browser compatibility – nowadays things are much easier with more browsers providing the same features.
+Still, to take the best out of each browser you need a viewer which can get the best out of each.
 For example, Chrome supports WebP image standard, which compresses much better than JPEG at the same quality.
 Why not serve WebP for Chrome and JPEG for Safari?
 Google (SEO) will be very happy seeing WebP images served from your server.
 One other important factor is the underlying image display technology in the Viewer window: due to small incompatibilities using CSS + <image> is not reliable and causes various issues.
 The best 360° Viewers display images on <canvas> element, where it has full control over each image pixel being displayed.

 Do I need a 360° content creation process?